areebabano/flower-shop/README.md

 # flower-shop
-flower shop in next.js tailwindcss
+flower shop in next.js with custom css.